Objectives of the Invensys Pension Scheme

 The Pensions Ombudsman may investigate and resolve complaints or disputes of fact or law concerning occupational pension schemes made or referred to him.
 TPAS and The Pensions Ombudsman may both be contacted at:

 The Pensions Regulator is the statutory regulator of work-based pension schemes in the UK.
 The Regulator’s main objectives of are:

-- to protect the benefits of members of work-based pension schemes;
+- to protect the benefits of members of occupational pension schemes

 - to promote and improve understanding of the good administration of work-based pension schemes; and

-- to reduce the risk of situations arising which may lead to claims for compensation from the Pension Protection Fund.
+- to reduce the risk of situations arising which may lead to compensation being payable from the Pension Protection Fund.

 The Pensions Regulator aims to support schemes and help trustees to get things right.
 It provides education and information to those running schemes to help reduce the likelihood of problems occurring.
 However, if things go wrong it will use its powers to ensure that matters are put right.